scikit-learn-contrib/project-template/user_guide.md

 the `autodoc` directive.
 You can either document all your modules in `api.rst` or document them in seperate pages and link them.
 For more information visit the [Sphinx Documentation](http://www.sphinx-doc.org/en/stable/contents.html)

+You can also add code examples in the `examples` folder.
+All files inside the folder of the form `plot_*.py` will be executed and their generated plots will be available for viewing in the `/auto_examples` URL.

 to build the documentation locally execute
 ```shell